jayjayjpg/emberjsberlin/index.md

 title: About Me
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: Home
-  order: 4
+  order: 1
 ---

-I am a person that writes stuff.
+I am the new index page